TUMFTM/MATLAB2CAD/README.md

 ```
 set(Par_length,'Value',200);                            VBA CODE: Par_length.Value = 200
 ```
-At first you may not see any result.
-This may be caused by the fact that CATIA does not automatically reupdate the model its parameter are changed.
+At first, you may not see any result.
+This may be caused by the fact that CATIA does not automatically reupdate the model when its parameters are changed.
 Of course there is also a way to solve this problem programmatically:
 ```
 invoke(Cube,'update')                                   VBA CODE: Cube.Update
 ```
-In the first script, you will see a series of example regarding how to create objects, change their appearance, introduce new formulas and parameters, etc.
+In the first script, you will see a series of examples to create objects, change their appearance, introduce new formulas and parameters, etc.

 # CATPART2MATLAB
-It is also possible to invert the process and to export CATPart in MATLAB.
+It is also possible to invert the process and export CATPart in MATLAB.
 Let us suppose that we have a CATPart, in this example a vehicle rim as shown in the figure underneath:

 <p align="center">
 <img src="/04_Pictures/Figure_2.png?raw=true" alt="The cube object which will be used as an example for this section"/>
 </p>

 It is possible to export the CATPart to MATLAB.
-For this scope, the CATPart has to be first saved as STL file, thus generating the file Rim.stl
+For this scope, the CATPart has to be first saved as .stl file, thus generating the file Rim.stl
 Once the stl file is saved, it is possible to import it directly in MATLAB.
 For this scope, the class [```stl_file```](../02_CATPART2MATLAB/stl_file.m) was created.
 Calling the class with the link where the .stl file is saved creates a MATLAB import of the .stl object:
 ```
 RIM = stl_file('Rim.stl')                    %Import Rim.stl in MATLAB with the class stl_file and assign it to the variable RIM
 ```
-The class offers a set of basis functionalities such as translation, mirroring, rotation, and plot of the STL file.
-This properties are documented in directly in the class file.
-Furthermore, an example script which shows how to employ the properties of the ```stl_file``` class is documented in the script [```CATPART2MATLAB_example.m```](../02_CATPART2MATLAB/CATPART2MATLAB_example.m).
+The class documents a set of functionalities such as translation, mirroring, rotation, and plot of the .stl file.
+These properties are documented in the class file.
+Furthermore, an example script that shows how to employ the properties of the ```stl_file``` class is documented in the script [```CATPART2MATLAB_example.m```](../02_CATPART2MATLAB/CATPART2MATLAB_example.m).

-Exporting and modifing STL files is not the only way to plot 3D objects in MATLAB.
-To show the potential of the MATLAB functions, the ```MATLAB2CATPart_examples.m``` also shows hot to plot elementary objects such as cubes and cylinder by solely using MATLAB functions.
+Exporting and modifying STL files is not the only way to plot 3D objects in MATLAB.
+To show the potential of the MATLAB functions, the ```MATLAB2CATPart_examples.m``` also shows how to plot elementary objects such as cubes and cylinders by solely using MATLAB functions.
 For this scope, the functions [plot_cube.m](../02_CATPART2MATLAB/plot_cube.m) and [```plot_cylinder.m```](../02_CATPART2MATLAB/plot_cylinder.m) are created.
-The script ```MATLAB2CATPart_examples.m``` combines MATLAB function with STL file to visualize a complex assembbly - in this case an electric vehicle powertrain - in MATLAB.
+The script ```MATLAB2CATPart_examples.m``` combines MATLAB function with STL file to visualize a complex assembly - in this case, an electric vehicle powertrain - in MATLAB.
 As a final result, the script yields the following MATLAB plot:

 <p align="center">
 <img src="/04_Pictures/Figure_3.png?raw=true" alt="The cube object which will be used as an example for this section"/>
 </p>

 # MATLAB2CATPRODUCT
-The workflow of a MATLAB2CATPRODUCT is similar to a MATLAB2CATPART connection, but more compolex.
+The workflow of a MATLAB2CATPRODUCT is similar to a MATLAB2CATPART connection but more complex.
 The first problem is, that in order to create a parametric assembly of different subproducts (each one with its own parameters) a few important steps have to be followed
 - First of all the assembly can be created in CATIA by importing or creating the single CATPARTs.
 - Secondly, a new component, (which is denoted as ```Parameters``` in our example).
 Is added to the Assembly.
 - ```Parameters``` can be used as the fixed reference Coordinate System for the assembly and to store the assembly's parameters
 -  In the component ```Parameters``` it is now possible to initialize all the parameters required for the assembly.
 -  If you have the extension Knowledgeware/Knowledge Advisor it is also possible to organize the Parameters in sets
 -  Once all the parameters are defined, it is necessary to publish them.
 By publishing the parameters you make them visible (and therefore linkable) to all the subproducts contained in the assembly.
-If you do not publish they parameters, they will be usable only within the subproduct ```Parameters``` and could not be used by other subproducts such as ```Cube_part_1```.
+If you do not publish the parameters, they will be usable only within the subproduct ```Parameters``` and could not be used by other subproducts such as ```Cube_part_1```.
 -  The Publications can now be linked within the other subproduct.
 To do so it is necessary to copy them and then paste them in the subproduct node where they are required by using the option Paste/As a Result with Link
 -  The Parameters will now appear in a separate set named "External Parameters"
 -  You can now connect these parameters with the local parameter declared in the Subproduct
--  With this solution you have a single Subproduct node (uin this case ```Parameters```) where it is possible to set all the Parameters of the assembly.
+-  With this solution, you have a single Subproduct node (uin this case ```Parameters```) where it is possible to set all the Parameters of the assembly.

+In this repository, we already created a parametric CATProduct by following all the steps listed above: [```Cube_Assembly.CATProduct```](../03_MATLAB2CATPRODUCT/Cube_Assembly.CATProduct).

 This can be achieved as follows.
 First of all we have to retrieve (as already done in  MATLAB2CATPart)
 ```